javalib-team/sawja/tutorial/sawja_tutorial.md

     #load "zip.cma"
     #load "ptrees.cma"
     #load "javalib.cma"
-    #load "jaws.cma"
+    #load "sawja.cma"
 ~~~~~

 Don't forget the associated **#directory** directives that allow you
 to specify the paths where to find these libraries.

 You can also build a toplevel including all these libraries using the
-command **make ocaml** in the sources repository of *Jaws*.
+command **make ocaml** in the sources repository of *Sawja*.
 This
 command builds an executable named **ocaml** which is the result of
 the **ocamlmktop** command.

 Loading and printing a program
 ------------------------------

-In this section, we present how to load a program with *Jaws* and some
+In this section, we present how to load a program with *Sawja* and some
 basic manipulations we can do on it to recover interesting
 information.

-In order to test the efficiency of *Jaws*, we like to work on huge
+In order to test the efficiency of *Sawja*, we like to work on huge
 programs.
 For instance we will use *Soot*, a *Java Optimization
 Framework* written in *Java*, which can be found at
 [http://www.sable.mcgill.ca/soot](http://www.sable.mcgill.ca/soot).